-We hope you enjoyed this insight into Charlotte.
-As always please share, like, tweet and join us as we explore more of the Stuart family.
+We hope you enjoyed this post.
+As always please like, share, comment and tweet.